Projects per year

 In eukaryotes, mature mRNA is formed through modifications of precursor mRNA, one of which is 5’ cap biosynthesis, involving RNA cap guanine-N7 methyltransferase (N7-MTase).
 N7-MTases are also encoded by some eukaryotic viruses and facilitate their replication.
 N7-MTase inhibitors have therapeutic potential, but their discovery is difficult because long RNA substrates are usually required for activity.
 Herein, we report a universal N7-MTase activity assay based on small-molecule fluorescent probes.
-We synthesized 12 fluorescent substrate analogs (GpppA and GpppG derivatives) varying in the dye type, dye attachment site, and linker length.
-GpppA labeled with pyrene at the 3’-O position of adenosine acted as an artificial substrate with properties of a turn-off probe for all three tested N7-MTases (human, parasite, and viral).
-Using this compound, a high-throughput N7-MTase inhibitor assay was developed and used for screening of synthetic substrate analogs and a commercial library.
+We synthesized 12 fluorescent substrate analogues (GpppA and GpppG derivatives) varying in the dye type, dye attachment site, and linker length.
+GpppA labeled with pyrene at the 3’-O position of adenosine acted as an artificial substrate with the properties of a turn-off probe for all three tested N7-MTases (human, parasite, and viral).
+Using this compound, a N7-MTase inhibitor assay adaptable to high-throughput screening was developed and used to screen synthetic substrate analogues and a commercial library.
 Several inhibitors with nanomolar activities were identified.

 - fluorescent probes

 FingerprintDive into the research topics of 'Direct High-Throughput Screening Assay for mRNA Cap Guanine-N7 Methyltransferase Activity'.
 Together they form a unique fingerprint.